UWPCE-PythonCert/PythonCertDevel/_sources/modules/SubclassingAndInheritance.rst.txt

 -- Does you class **have** a list?

 You only want to subclass list if your class could be used anywhere a list can be used.
+IN fact this is a really good way to think about subclassing in general -- subclasses should be specialized versions of the superclass. "kind of" the same, but with a little different functionality.

 Attribute Resolution Order